The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 Sell low… the variable rate

-If mortgage rates drop to the 3% range, for example, you could lock in the variable rate to a fixed rate at a time when rates are lower.
-For example, in 2025 or 2026.
+If mortgage rates temporarily dip to the mid 3% range, for example, you could lock in the variable rate to a fixed rate at a time when rates are lower.
 This involves simply calling the lender and requesting the lock in.
 There should be no additional documents required as long as payments are up to date.

 If you are looking to lock in your variable rate, and if you see a much better deal at a different lender that the current lender is not willing or able to match, since the variable mortgage rate penalty is relatively lower, it can make sense to pay the penalty to switch lenders for the lower rate.
 The fact that mortgage holders can do this tends to keep lenders a bit more honest in fixed rate lock in offerings (but unfortunately, not always…).